MartinSnyder/MartinSnyder.github.io/articles/ultima5.md

 For people that are interested in playing, it looks like the best way to get a copy is with this bundle on [GOG.com][gog]: [Ultima™ 4+5+6 Bundle][ultima-bundle]

+## Documentation

+Most people playing this game today are unlikely to have the full (or any) documentation.
+Notably, the GOG version of Ultima V includes only a text version of the "Player's Guide" which is one of the least valuable documents.

+[openretro.org][openretro] is a good source of the original documents (search for the C64 version of Ultima V).
+As they don't support external linkage at the time of this update, the most important documents are mirrored here:

+- [Quick Reference][quick-reference] - If you read only one document, read this
+- [The Book of Lore][manual] - 60 pages of detailed information
+- [Remoh's Journal][journal] - The detailed Journal of Lord British's final quest.
+Needed to find his amulet without other clues.

 ## World Map

 This map (courtesy of [Andrew Schultz](mailto:schultz.andrew@sbcglobal.net)) shows the locations